Havadan Külliye

 Havadan Külliye is an late 14th-century or early 15th-century Anatolian Seljuk külliye (meaning "a religious complex") in Kayseri's depending district of Develi's village of the same name (Havadan), in Central Anatolia, Turkey.

-Consisting of a mosque, a medrese, a tekke for dervishes, a Turkish bath, a fountain and a tomb (presumably of the unknown builder), the compound lies at a distance of 40 km from Develi center.
+Consisting of a mosque, a medrese, a tekke for dervishes, a hamam (bathhouse), a fountain and a tomb (presumably of the unknown builder), the compound lies at a distance of 40 km from Develi center.

 Since its inscription is lost, information relating the edifice is very scarce, although it displays an accomplished architecture in late-Seljuk style, and commands a beautiful view of the plain.
 The buildings saw restoration in Ottoman times, as well by the municipality of Develi very recently.
 A large wooden combination lock and other artifacts discovered during the restoration are displayed in Kayseri Museum.